 MEET CHEF HAMM.

 As a young child, I was surrounded by a family of great cooks.
 Throughout my school years, I would always prepare class projects using food anytime possible.
 I also enjoyed school and had a young dream to become a kindergarten teacher.
 This was inspired, I believe, by having great teachers throughout my younger years.
 Upon entering middle school, I participated in every event possible that involved food.
 I was never into sports, but one day I stumbled upon the concession stand featured food prepared by our local foods and occupational classes, overseen by two very inspiring teachers whom I had yet to get to know: Patricia Werth and Mickey Todd.
-Over the next few years, I became old enough to take Mrs. Werth’s class.
+Over the next few years, I became eligible to take Mrs. Werth’s Food Service class and I jumped on the opportunity to learn all that I could about the foodservice industry.
 With her support and guidance, along with the support of my family, I continued to study foods and entered a recipe contest that was in its second year from Johnson and Wales University.
 I had never heard of the school, but Mrs. Werth assured me it was a great one!

 After much work on recipes, with again the guidance of my family and teacher, I created and submitted a recipe into the contest.
 Much to my surprise, I became one of the top 10 finalists and was off to Rhode Island for the live competition.
 I later won 1st runner-up for this event and landed a scholarship to JWU.
 The rest is history!
 I continued to learn foods and enjoy education.
 At this point I had transformed my dream of teaching kindergarten to teaching culinary arts.